nikhilp0799/nikhilp0799/README.md

-🤝 I’m looking to collaborate on AI-first products, research-driven automation, and decision intelligence systems 🙋 I’m looking for help with optimizing modular ML workflows and orchestrating multi-agent infrastructure 🌱 I’m currently exploring LangGraph, agentic systems, and explainable AI in finance and healthcare 💬 Ask me about training generative models (GANs, VAEs), building from-scratch ML pipelines, or deploying research prototypes end-to-end
-⚡ Fun fact: I recreated a complex simulation from a published paper, matching both its numerical dynamics and visual fidelity
+🤝 I’m looking to collaborate on AI-first products, research-driven automation, and decision intelligence systems 🙋 I’m looking for help with optimizing modular ML workflows and orchestrating multi-agent infrastructure 🌱 I’m currently exploring LangGraph, agentic systems, and explainable AI in finance and healthcare 💬 Ask me about training generative models, building from-scratch ML pipelines, or deploying research prototypes end-to-end ⚡ Fun fact: I recreated a complex simulation from a published paper, matching both its numerical dynamics and visual fidelity